 - beach and bath towels; tea towels, bath mat and hand towel are provided.

-- groceries for your stay; there is a coffee plunger, milk frother and a small Espressotoria capsule coffee machine.
+- groceries for your stay; there is a small coffee machine which takes Espressotoria capsules only.

 Like all of the places at Depot Beach, Legasea cabin runs on tank water and so relies on water conservation.
 There is no need to boil water for drinking at the cabin, as water filters have been fitted.
 Include bottled water in your packing if you prefer.